MVIG-SJTU/AlphaTracker/Manual/UI.md

 Pre-installed Python3 is required since this package includes Python scripts.

-### Installation

-Download and unzip the file.

 ### Running

-Run `python server.py` in command window in the unzipped folder.
+Change your working directory to [UI/](../UI) by running `cd ./UI`.
+Run `python server.py` in command window.
 A window should appear in the user's browser.
 Then click `html/`.
 From there, select a program you want to run. `cluster.html` is the Cluster UI and `curate.html` is the Tracking UI.

 <img src="media/html.jpg" width = "300" /><img src="media/window.png" width = "400" />